wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** That was quick

 **Obi-Wan:** We must now plan our mission - The Dames have invaded Earth in order to meet their insatiable desire for blue eyeshadow.
-They are large in number, and in size, so we must find their achilles heel, some weakness which will help us
+They are large in number... and in dress size!
+We must find their achilles heel, some weakness which will help us

-**Layabout:** Strictly Come Dancing
+**Layabout:** _confidently_ Strictly Come Dancing

 **Everyone**: Sorry...
 What???

-**Layabout:** Strictly Come Dancing, they're mad for it.
-As soon as it comes on they're in a different world, you can't get a word out of them... that's their achilles heel!
+**Layabout:** _explaining further_ Strictly Come Dancing, they're mad for it.
+As soon as it comes on they're in a different world, you can't get a word out of them.
+Strictly Come Dancing is their achilles heel!

 **Obi-Wan:** Interesting .
 [Words to effect of "we must get back to earth"] _The curtains close_